PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 remain intact.
 Runtime identity coverage, 378 affected tests, and all standard sequential gates pass; public behavior, graph rewrites, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.

+The next characterization selects the adjacent pre-terminal cleanup and terminal affine/Slice/SPP composites.
+Both receive the exact shared `ModelIRPassContext`; their nested five-result and three-result tuples have fixed schemas and order.
+The optional late-binary layout-recovery reconciliation guard remains the predecessor, and terminal QKV shape/attention remains the successor.
+Production is unchanged pending one straight-line two-child owner.
+Focused and affected sequential validation report `1 passed, 1 xfailed` and `512 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.